morey-tech/aap_tf_snow_demo/docs/README.md

   ![create-key-pair](images/create-key-pair.png)
   :warning: if you change the name you need to edit the terraform main  file with the new name.

-  * Create a credential of `type machine in AAP` which contains the SSH key for the user `ec2-user`
+  * Create a credential of `type machine in AAP` which contains the SSH private key for the user `ec2-user`
   ![create_credential_ssh_aws](images/create-credential-ssh-aws.png)

 * 1. Configure [AWS dynamic inventory](https://www.redhat.com/en/blog/configuring-an-aws-dynamic-inventory-with-automation-controller)